ChainAgnostic/CAIPs/CAIPs/caip-319.md

-The motivation for this proposal comes from the need for standardized, chain-specific notifications from wallets to applications in a concurrent multi-chain connection where methods and notifications with the same name may exist across chains or namespaces.
+The motivation for this proposal comes from the need for standardized, chain-specific notifications from wallets to applications in a concurrent multi-chain connection where methods and notifications with the same namespace may exist across chains or namespaces.

 ## Specification